cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 Read more here:

 ## Tensors
-Tensors are just a pointer wrapped in a layout.
-The underlying data is just a pointer, usually of contiguous data, and the layout determines how we interact with it.
+A tensor is just a pointer wrapped in a layout.
+The underlying data is just a pointer, usually to contiguous data, and the layout determines how we interact with it.
 Pretty much exactly the same as a `torch.Tensor`.
-However, we manage the layout: we can change it to whatever we want, however we want, but we are ultimately responsible for the tensor's integrity.
+The difference is that we manage the layout: we can change it to whatever we want, however we want, but we are ultimately responsible for the tensor's integrity.

 ```cpp
 static int x[] = {1, 2, ..., 32};